-SA objective Appra aisal questions Will the option / proposal help to: b) Ensure delivery of high-quality, affordable and specialist housing that meets the needs of all Rutland's residents? c) Provide quality and flexible homes that meet people's needs? d) Promote the use of sustainable building techniques, including use of sustainable building materials in construction? e) Provide housing in sustainable locations that allow easy access to a range of local services and facilities?
-15. Delivery of infrastructure a) 3 3 to meet the foreseeable b) g . needs of the varied communities of Rutland c) Address the needs of all age groups and communities in Rutland (including residents with protected characteristics)? d) Maintain or enhance the quality of life of all residents?
-16. Support the quality of neighbourhoods as a a) Help remove barriers to activities and reduce social isolation? place to live b) · c) Support the energy efficiency of new and existing development, including in reducing fuel poverty?
-17. Improve the health and well-being of Rutland's a) · residents b) • rosidonio c) and green and blue infrastructure provision in Rutland? d) e) · SA Theme: Transportation 18.
-Promote sustainable transport use, encourage Support the key objectives within the local transport plan and ncourage more sustainable transport options? accessibility, and reduce the need to travel nprove access to and quality of sustainable transport modes or all communities to encourage modal shift?
-Promote improved local connectivity and pedestrian and yclist movement? , Reduce the number of journeys made and the need to ravel? e) lı mprove accessibility to services, facilities, and amenities?
-Reduce the impact on residents and the built environment rom the road network?
-SA Theme: Economic Vitality • 19.
-Support sustainable Meet local employment land requirements? economic development in Rutland e Support traditional and emerging sectors of Rutland's conomy? a mprove internet connectivity to support the digital economy nd facilitate flexible working practices? inhance the vitality of Rutland's local centres? • Support rural diversification? • mprove accessibility to employment opportunities? g) E inhance training and educational opportunities?
+SA objective App praisal questions Will the option / proposal help to: neighbourhoods as a place to live c) Enhance community infrastructure?
+Support the energy efficiency of new and existing development, including in reducing fuel poverty?
+17.Improve the health and well-being of Rutland's residents Reduce the impacts of pollution on health?
+Reduce health inequalities?
+Enhance the provision of, and access to, open spaces and green and blue infrastructure provision in Rutland?
+Improve access to the countryside for recreation? e) Encourage healthy lifestyles and active travel modes, including walking and cycling?
+SA Theme: Transporta ation 18.
+Promote sustainable transport use, a) Support the key objectives within the local transport plan and encourage more sustainable transport options? encourage accessibility, and reduce the need Improve access to and quality of sustainable transport modes for all communities to encourage modal shift? to travel c) Promote improved local connectivity and pedestrian and cyclist movement? d) Reduce the number of journeys made and the need to travel? e) Improve accessibility to services, facilities, and amenities? f) Reduce the impact on residents and the built environment from the road network?
+SA Theme: Economic Vital ity 19.
+Support sustainable economic , Meet local employment land requirements?
+Support traditional and emerging sectors of Rutland's economy? development in Rutland c) Improve internet connectivity to support the digital economy and facilitate flexible working practices? d) Enhance the vitality of Rutland's local centres? e) Support rural diversification? f) g) Improve accessibility to employment opportunities?
+Enhance training and educational opportunities?